 - Preferred scholastic GPA of at least 3.0 on a 4.0 scale from a regionally accredited college or university

 - Personal statement

 - GW Nursing is subject to state authorization requirements in order to offer an approved nursing curriculum.
 View available states.

-- Currently, GW Nursing is only authorized to operate Adult-Gerontology Acute Care Nurse Practitioner options in the District of Columbia, Maryland and Virginia.
+- The Adult-Gerontology Acute Care Nurse Practitioner requires students to be residents of the District of Columbia, Maryland, or Virginia.

 You must record a minimum of 650 hours of clinical experience with an approved preceptor.
 You are encouraged to find your own preceptor, but we can provide information on local clinical sites if needed.
 A clinical site visit will be conducted, usually during your second or final clinical course, by a faculty member.

 - NURS 6235 (150 clinical hours in 10 weeks)

 - NURS 6236 (250 clinical hours in 15 weeks)

 - NURS 6237 (250 clinical hours in 15 weeks)

 - The summer elective NURS 8413 (350 to 400 hours) is optional.